valerieoni/tictactoe/README.md

         -  have my marker symbol drawn when I click inside an empty cell
         -  know when I have won, lost or drawn the game
         -  restart the game when one ends
+        -  play a tic tac toe game on a 3X3 or 5X5 board.

 -   ### Design